 If you do these things, you’ll likely have a smooth experience going through customs and border protection.
 What do all of these tips have in common?
 They’re all about being prepared so that you can avoid any potential problems.

 Customs can often be a fast, easy process, but you’ve got to do your work before getting in line to make it that way.
-Use these tips to improve your experience and you’ll have a better chance to get through customs in no time at all!
+Use these tips to improve your experience, and you’ll have a better chance to get through customs in no time!

 Join our free travel newsletter to get tips and advice for travel.
 Plus, you’ll be the first to know about exclusive travel deals and discounts.